 An oral exam will be scheduled and completed no later than May 1st (for composers/performers, this will occur as soon as possible after presentation of project).

-Two weeks before the deadline for honors grades (as determined by the Registrar) students must turn in the completed thesis to the Honors Committee Chair.
+By April 20: students must turn in the completed thesis to the Honors Committee Chair.
 Failure to submit the project on time will automatically disqualify students from receiving the highest honors (summa cum laude).
 If the project is submitted so late that the committee does not have time to evaluate it properly, they will be disqualified from honors altogether.

 Before the end of classes: Presentation of each student's honors research to the department at the annual Honors Showcase, sharing outcomes and inspiring the next generation of honors students!